Marvel Cinematic Universe: Disney California Adventure

 By San Diego Comic-Con 2016, the Tower of Terror at Disney California Adventure was set to be replaced by a new attraction, Guardians of the Galaxy – Mission: Breakout!.
 Chris Pratt, Zoë Saldaña, Dave Bautista and Benicio del Toro all filmed exclusive footage for the attraction, reprising their roles as Peter Quill / Star-Lord, Gamora, Drax and Taneleer Tivan / The Collector, respectively.
 James Gunn, director of Guardians of the Galaxy and its sequel, directed footage for the attraction and consulted on all aspects of it.
 Guardians of the Galaxy – Mission: Breakout! sees visitors assisting Rocket in rescuing the other Guardians from the Collector's fortress, while the attraction features randomized events throughout the experience and music inspired by the Awesome Mix Vol. 1 soundtrack.
 The attraction opened on May 27, 2017.

 In March 2018, the Walt Disney Company announced a new Marvel-themed area inspired by the MCU at Disney California Adventure, anchored by Mission: Breakout!, that features characters from the MCU, such as Iron Man and Spider-Man, joining the Guardians of the Galaxy in a "completely immersive superhero universe".
 The area replaced "A Bug's Land", which closed in mid-2018 to begin construction of the Marvel area.
 Tom Holland reprises his role as Peter Parker / Spider-Man in the attraction Web Slingers: A Spider-Man Adventure, in which Parker has set up W.E.B. (the Worldwide Engineers Brigade) to inspire a new generation to use technology to save the world.
 Riders are recruited by Spider-Man into the initiative to stop his malfunctioning Spider-Bots.
 Web Slingers was directed by Spider-Man director Jon Watts along with Brett Strong, and was written by Steven Spiegel and featured visual effects by Framestore.

 A one-act version of Rogers: The Musical premiered at the Hyperion Theater on June 30, 2023, and ran for a limited time until August 31.
+Two new attractions, Avengers Infinity Defense and Stark Flight Lab, feature Downey reprising his role as Tony Stark along with additional returning MCU actors.
+Both rides are expected to open in 2028.

 Walt Disney Studios Park

 In March 2018, the Walt Disney Company announced a new Marvel-themed area inspired by the MCU to Disneyland Paris' Walt Disney Studios Park.
 The area includes a reimagined attraction where riders team up with Iron Man and other Avengers on a "hyper-kinetic adventure" on July 20, 2022.
-The park also hosted the "Summer of Super Heroes" live-action stage show from June–September 2018.
+The park also hosted the "Summer of Super Heroes" live-action stage show from June to September 2018.